hbayindir/vagrant-machines/README.md

 # vagrant-machines
 Contains commonly used Vagrant machine definitions to easily create VMs ready for development.

-Otherwise noted, all VMs download the latest Virtualbox Guest additions image, has virtual networking IPs, run on VirtIO network cards and updates themselves to latest version of the OS automatically.
+Otherwise noted, all VMs have virtual networking IPs, run on VirtIO network cards and updates themselves to latest version of the OS automatically.
+For automatic installation of VirtualBox guest additions, please use `vagrant-vbguest` plugin.

 Currently contains the following VMs
 - **debian-xfce-development:** Debian Jessie 64bit which updates itself and installs `task-xfce-desktop` metapackage.
 Suited for working on XFCE desktop components or as a general purpose VM.